Do you know what your tax code is?

-It isn’t unusual for a tax code to be incorrect - several million mistakes have been identified by HM Revenue & Customs for tax years between 2003-04 and 2010-11.
+It isn’t unusual for a tax code to be incorrect – millions of mistakes have been identified by HM Revenue & Customs for the last few tax years.
 If your tax code is not correct, you could be paying the wrong amount of tax.
 You could either end up with an unexpected tax bill later on, or find that you are hundreds or even thousands of pounds out of pocket.

 If you pay tax through the PAYE system then it could be time well spent for you to check what your tax code is, what it means, and to see if it is correct.
 You are more likely to have an error in your tax code if you:

 - Have changed jobs;